-Recipients of Spikevax will be identified between 6 January 2021 (date of the earliest approval of Spikevax in Europe) and 31 December 2022 and members of the database source population selected for each study design, including persons providing historical rates from 2017-2019, will be eligible for inclusion in the study and will constitute the overall cohort.
-Subgroups of interest will include adolescents, adults, elderly individuals, patients who are immunocompromised, patients previously diagnosed with COVID-19 infection, patients with unstable health conditions and morbidities, and patients with autoimmune or inflammatory disorders (defined below).
-Individuals receiving more than one type of COVID-19 vaccine will be excluded.
+Recipients of Spikevax or Spikevax bivalent Original/Omicron BA.1 will be identified between 6 January 2021 (date of the earliest approval of Spikevax in Europe) and 31 December 2022 and members of the database source population selected for each study design, including persons providing historical rates from 2017-2019, will be eligible for inclusion in the study and will constitute the overall cohort.
+Subgroups of interest will include adolescents, adults, elderly individuals, patients who are immunocompromised, patients previously diagnosed with COVID-19 infection, patients with chronic health conditions and morbidities, and patients with autoimmune or inflammatory disorders (defined below).
+Individuals receiving Spikevax who received more than one type of COVID-19 vaccine will be excluded.
+This exclusion criterion will not apply to Spikevax bivalent Original/Omicron BA.1 vaccinees.